vemonet/biratime/README.md

 sudo yum install zsh -y
 ```

-Then make sure the [install.sh](https://github.com/vemonet/zsh-theme-vemonet/blob/master/install.sh) script does not install things you don't want, and run it:
+Use the [`install.sh`](https://github.com/vemonet/zsh-theme-vemonet/blob/master/install.sh) script to easily install on Linux (tested on debian/ubuntu), check it before running it to see what it does, then run it:

 ```bash
 ./install.sh